ahmedelfaleh/bkpsolution/README.md

 4. Easier calculation of the space used by backup with one single command “rsnapshot du”.
 5. Making audits easier.
 6. Clean and unified backup directories under /backup, you will find everything you need under daily.0, daily.1, daily.2, weekly.0, weekly.1 and monthly.0.
 For example:
 You will find inside /backup directory on the server mysqldump backup, os backup & home backup - all backup inside one directory.

-Best backup retention, at any time the client asks for a backup version from the previous week or month he will find it.
+7. Best backup retention, at any time the client asks for a backup version from the previous week or month it surely will be found.

-7. The New MySQL Dump script (dbbackup) Benefits:
+8. The New MySQL Dump script (dbbackup) Benefits:
     *  Secure databases dump with 0600 permissions.
     *  Detailed Log file under /var/log/dbbackup for easier audit of the failed backups.
     *  Smaller mysql dump files.